 Each question is a world of new possibilities to discover

-And interestingly, when you start asking yourself new questions you can not go back.
+And interestingly, when you start asking yourself new questions you cannot go back.
 When you realize how much it can expand your mind a simple question you begin questioning everything.
 At that point the possibilities that previously were very limited are virtually endless.
-You become a more free and creative person, because finally you realize that the fact things have always been done a certain way does not mean it’s the only way possible.
+You become a freer and creative person, because finally you realize that the fact things have always been done a certain way does not mean it’s the only way possible.
 You free yourself from the constraints that society has imposed to you and you have accepted for years.

 When this quantum leap occurs you find yourself a passion for life, because you return to have the attitude of a child who has a whole world in front of him to discover.
 When you realize that the answers you received were not enough and you have the courage to bring your own questions, it’s like going back to be born again, but this time appointing your own rules.
 And this is a priceless gift that you do to yourself.